 Standard DBS Checks – Your Quick Guide

-Ensuring the safety and integrity of your workplace means that safeguarding is in place.
-One key aspect of safeguarding is conducting background checks, like the Disclosure and Barring Service DBS checks.
-Here we look at the Standard DBS Check.
+Ensuring the safety and integrity of your workplace means that ensuring safeguarding is in place.
+One key element of safeguarding is conducting background checks, including Disclosure and Barring Service DBS checks.
+Here, we review Standard DBS Checks.

 Key Takeaways

-• Standard DBS checks provide employers with an applicant’s criminal history, allowing them to make safe hiring decisions.
+- Standard DBS checks provide employers with an applicant’s criminal history, allowing them to make safer hiring decisions.

-• For the Standard DBS application process, you need to submit 3 forms of ID.
-These forms of ID should confirm your full name, date of birth and your current address.
-They often include, but are not limited to a valid passport and proof of address document, such as bank statements, utility bills and council tax statements.
+- For the Standard DBS check application process, you need to submit 3 forms of ID that can include a passport and proof of address document, such as bank statements, utility bills and council tax statements.
+Forms of ID should confirm a full name, date of birth and current address.

-• Employers should understand their obligations when conducting Standard DBS checks in order to ensure a secure workplace environment.
+- Employers must understand their obligations when conducting Standard DBS checks in order to ensure a secure workplace environment.

 A Standard DBS check is a mid-level criminal record check that reveals:

-A Standard DBS check provides a detailed view of an applicant’s criminal history, bolstering employer confidence in their hiring decisions.
-With the information obtained from a Standard DBS check, employers can evaluate potential risks and maintain a safe working environment for all employees.
+With the information obtained from a Standard check, employers can evaluate potential risks and maintain a safe working environment for all employees.

 The Purpose of Standard DBS Checks